David William Antonio

-David William Valencia Antonio (born 29 December 1963) is a Philippine prelate of the Catholic Church who serves as the Bishop of the Diocese of Ilagan in Isabela.
+David William Valencia Antonio (born December 29, 1963) is a Philippine prelate of the Catholic Church who serves as the Metropolitan Archbishop of Nueva Segovia.

 Biography

-David William Valencia Antonio was born in Nagtupacan, Santo Domingo, Ilocos Sur, on 29 December 1963.
+David William Valencia Antonio was born in Nagtupacan, Santo Domingo, Ilocos Sur, on December 29, 1963.
 He attended philosophy classes at San Pablo Seminary in Baguio, and theology courses at Immaculate Conception School of Theology in Vigan.
-He was ordained a priest on 1 December 1988, in the Archdiocese of Nueva Segovia.
+He was ordained a priest on December 1, 1988, in the Archdiocese of Nueva Segovia.
 He earned a Doctorate of Sacred Theology from The Catholic University of America in 1999.

 After some years as professor at the Immaculate Conception School of Theology, he was appointed dean of studies in 1993, and then rector of the same seminary.

 In 2005, he became parish priest in Santa Lucia, Ilocos Sur, and later vicar-general of the Archdiocese of Nueva Segovia.

-On 15 June 2011, Pope Benedict XVI appointed him Auxiliary Bishop of Nueva Segovia and Titular Bishop of Basti.
+On June 15, 2011, Pope Benedict XVI appointed him Auxiliary Bishop of Nueva Segovia and Titular Bishop of Basti.
 He was consecrated bishop on 26 August 2011 by Giuseppe Pinto, then the Apostolic Nuncio to the Philippines.
 Co-consecrators were Ernesto Antolin Salgado, the Archbishop of Nueva Segovia, and Orlando Beltrán Quevedo, the present Cardinal-Archbishop of Cotabato.

-On 21 November 2015, Pope Francis named him Apostolic Administrator of the Apostolic Vicariate of San José in Mindoro.
-On 14 November 2018, Pope Francis made him the Bishop of Ilagan in Isabela.
-On 4 November 2025, Pope Leo XIV has appointed Bishop David William V. Antonio as metropolitan archbishop of Nueva Segovia, Philippines, transferring him from the Diocese of Ilagan.
+On November 21, 2015, Pope Francis named him Apostolic Administrator of the Apostolic Vicariate of San José in Mindoro.
+On November 14, 2018, Francis appointed him Bishop of Ilagan in Isabela.

+On November 4, 2025, Pope Leo XIV appointed him Metropolitan Archbishop of Nueva Segovia, succeeding Marlo Peralta.
+He was installed to that position on January 14, 2026, at the co-cathedral and Minor Basilica of Our Lady of the Assumption by Archbishop Charles John Brown, Apostolic Nuncio to the Philippines, concelebrated by several bishops, including three Cardinals: Jose Advincula, Archbishop of Manila; Orlando Quevedo, Archbishop-Emeritus of Cotabato (and former Archbishop of Nueva Segovia); and Luis Antonio Tagle, Pro-Prefect of the Dicastery for Evangelization, who gave the homily.
+He received the pallium from Leo XIV at St. Peter's Basilica on June 29, 2026, Solemnity of Saints Peter and Paul, together with two other Filipino Archbishops, Alberto Uy of the Archdiocese of Cebu, and Charlie Inzon of the Archdiocese of Cotabato.